 Group Insurance OverviewRead Article

-Remember to stick to these rules and any others that the bride or groom may set.
+Now that you know the social media rules for foreign weddings, remember to stick to these rules and any others that the bride or groom may set.
 If you do, you are sure to have a good time at the wedding.
 Capture away with consideration for others.

 When attending a wedding in a different country, there are a lot of expenses that go along with it.
 Be sure to purchase a travel insurance plan beforehand in case you have to cancel your trip, encounter a flight delay, experience lost or delayed baggage, or have an unexpected medical issue.
 Your travel insurance may be able to financially compensate you.
 Having insurance means just a bit less stress on your (or someone else’s) big day.